 This program requires minimum numbers to proceed.

 Eligibility: CSU students enrolled in the third year of the Bachelor of Nursing in 2019 and who are eligible to enrol in NRS311 for Session 1, 2019.
+Students must have achieved a GPA above 4 at the time of submitting their application.

 Academic Information: Participants may receive recognition for two weeks workplace learning in NRS311.
 This recognition will require payment of a subject tuition fee and satisfactory participation and completion of specified assessment items.
 Students should liaise directly with their Course Director to confirm the ability to include this program and respective subject in their course structure and should do so prior to applying for this program.